GiusTex/ComfyUI-DiffusersImageOutpaint/README.md

 ## Overview
 - **Minimum VRAM**: 6 gb with 1280x720 image, rtx 3060, RealVisXL_V5.0_Lightning, sdxl-vae-fp16-fix, controlnet-union-sdxl-promax using `sequential_cpu_offload`, otherwise 8,3 gb;
-- As seen in [this issue](https://github.com/GiusTex/ComfyUI-DiffusersImageOutpaint/issues/7#issuecomment-2410852908), images with **square corners** are required.
+- ~As seen in [this issue](https://github.com/GiusTex/ComfyUI-DiffusersImageOutpaint/issues/7#issuecomment-2410852908), images with **square corners** are required~.

 The extension gives 4 nodes:
 - **Load Diffusion Outpaint Models**: a simple node to load diffusion `models`.
 You can download them from Huggingface (the extension doesn't download them automatically);
-- **Paid Image for Diffusers Outpaint**: this node creates an empty image of the `desired size`, fits the original image in the new one based on the chosen `alignment`, then mask the rest;
+- **Paid Image for Diffusers Outpaint**: this node resizes the image based on the specified `width` and `height`, then resizes it again based on the `resize_image` percentage, and if possible it will put the mask based on the `alignment` specified, otherwise it will revert back to the default "middle" `alignment`;
 - **Encode Diffusers Outpaint Prompt**: self explanatory.
 Works as `clip text encode (prompt)`, and specifies what to add to the image;
 - **Diffusers Image Outpaint**: This is the main node, that outpaints the image.
-Currently the generation process is based on fffiloni's one, so you can't reproduce a specific a specific outpaint, and the `seed` option you see is only used to change the UI and generate a new image.
+Currently the generation process is based on fffiloni's one, so you can't reproduce a specific a specific outpaint, and the `seed` option you see is only used to update the UI and generate a new image.
 You can specify the amount of `steps` to generate the image.

 - You can also pass image and mask to `vae encode (for inpainting)` node, then pass the latent to a `sampler`, but controlnets and ip-adapters are harder to use compared to diffusers outpaint.